maxbesley/web-app-stack/README.md

 2. In the GitHub repo go to `Settings -> Secrets and variables -> Actions` and create the four required repository secrets for the [SSH GitHub Action](https://github.com/appleboy/ssh-action).

-3. On the VPS place your Cloudflare Origin CA certificate and private key in `/etc/ssl/certs/certificate.pem` and `/etc/ssl/private/key.pem`, repectively.
+3. On the VPS place your Cloudflare Origin CA certificate and private key in the files `/etc/ssl/certs/certificate.pem` and `/etc/ssl/private/key.pem`, respectively.

 4. If needed change the domain name used in the **Caddyfile**.